RobinSchmidt/RS-MET/ReadMe.md

 actually many plugins in one.
 You can create a chain of several sound processors (which I internally call AudioModules) that were previously distributed as plugins in their own right.
 Project management is just sooo much easier when everything is lumped into a single project.
-The code in this project is trivial because all the actual code is in the library.
+The code in this project is trivial because all the actual code is in the library, more specifically, in the jura_processors module.
+This module is where all the high-level plugin code of ToolChain itself as well as all of its sub-plugins (aka "processors" aka "AudioModules") resides.
 The other projects that can be built are mostly for internal use, i.e. research, development, testing, debugging, etc. and should probably be ignored by people that are just interested in the ToolChain plugin which I assume to be the vast majority of visitors.

 Disclaimer